muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

 I like it the article mentions two of three waves.
-While reading I was thinking "but would these args apply to a diff wave" when I saw the paragraph below.
+While reading I was thinking "but would these args apply to a diff wave" then I saw the paragraph below.

 Article says there is a confluence of tech and people, open to abuse,